Original Collages

 hand-cut 10 x 8"

-Hand-cut collage meant to capture that particular kind of heartbreak where you're left on the shore, watching your hopes drift off in colorful balloons.
+Hand-cut collage meant to capture that particular kind of heartbreak where you're left on the shore, watching your hopes drift off in colorful floaty things.
 Glamorous, untouchable, uninterested.
 Sometimes all you can do is sit with it.
-And then eventually, get back up.
+Eventually you get back up.

 Unrequited Love (2022) *DETAIL*